The-Codesis/simple-static-website/README.md

 ```
 git remote add upstream https://github.com/The-Codesis/simple-static-website.git
 ```

+By now, you have set the upstream as the original repository i.e. ```https://github.com/The-Codesis/simple-static-website.git``` and the origin as the forked repository i.e. ```https://github.com/<your username>/simple-static-website.git```.

 Now, fetch all of the changes from the original repository (Note that commits to the original repository will be stored in a local branch called, upstream/master).
 ```
 git fetch upstream